astuder/lightroom-map-fix/README.md

 ![Screenshot of Google Maps API key restrictions](images/KeyRestrictions2.PNG)

-### 3. Locate and backup the Lightroom Map module
+### 3. Backup the Lightroom Map module

+If Lightroom is still running, close it now.

+Locate the application files of Lightroom, and look for a file called `Location.lrmodule`.
+This is the Lightroom Map module.
+Make a backup copy of this file and keep it in a safe place.

-For Lightroom 6 64-bit on Windows 10, the Map mdoule can be found at `C:\Program Files\Adobe\Lightroom\Location.lrmodule`
+The location and the file name may vary with the operating system and version of Lightroom.
+For Lightroom 6 64-bit on Windows 10, the Map module can be found at `C:\Program Files\Adobe\Lightroom\Location.lrmodule`

-Make a back-up copy of the file Location.lrmodule and keep it in a safe place.

-### 4. Extract the Lua files for patching
+### 4. Extract Lua files for patching

 Use [Resource Hacker](http://www.angusj.com/resourcehacker/) to extract the Lua resources we need to patch:
 - Open `Location.lrmodule` with Resource Hacker